 This is an outstanding working dog who is confident and protective in any situation.
-He's affectionate with family members but reserved toward strangers until he takes their measure.
+They're affectionate with family members but reserved toward strangers until they take their measure.
 The watchdog abilities of the Malinois are excellent.
-He protects his people and property with only as much force as is required.
+They protect their people and property with only as much force as is required.
 Shyness and aggression are never appropriate in this breed.

 That said, temperament doesn't just happen.
 It's affected by a number of factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
-Choose the middle-of-the-road puppy, not the one who's beating up his littermates or the one who's hiding in the corner.
-Always meet at least one of the parents — usually the mother is the one who's available--to ensure that they have nice temperaments that you're comfortable with.
-Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when he grows up.
+Meeting the dog's parents, siblings, or other relatives may also prove helpful for evaluating what a puppy will be like when they grow up.

 - Hip Dysplasia: This is a heritable condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but you may not notice any signs of discomfort in a dog with hip dysplasia.
 As the dog ages, arthritis can develop.
 X-ray screening for hip dysplasia is done by the Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program (PennHIP).
 Dogs with hip dysplasia should not be bred.
-If you're buying a puppy, ask the breeder for proof that the parents have been tested for hip dysplasia and are free of problems.
 Hip dysplasia is hereditary, but it can also be triggered by environmental factors, such as rapid growth from a high-calorie diet or injuries incurred from jumping or falling on slick floors.

 If possible, provide your Malinois with some off-leash exercise in a fenced area in addition to long walks or jogging.
 Malinois need about 20 minutes of activity three or four times a day, and a leisurely walk won't satisfy them.
 They're built for action.
 If you like to hike or jog, your Belgian Malinois will be happy to be by your side.
-Consider training him to compete in obedience or agility.
-It doesn't really matter what you do as long as you keep him active.
-Don't be surprised if he runs in large circles in your yard; it's a remnant of his herding heritage.
+Consider training them to compete in obedience or agility.
+It doesn't really matter what you do as long as you keep them active.
+Don't be surprised if they run in large circles in your yard; it's a remnant of their herding heritage.